Ganirelix: Birth defects

-Interactions

-Currently, no studies have been done to assess the possible drug-drug interactions between ganirelix and other drugs.

 Pharmacology

 Pharmacodynamics

-Ganierlix is a synthetic peptide that works as an antagonist against gonadotropin-releasing hormone (GnRH) ("Ganirelix acetate injection," 2009).
+Ganirelix is a synthetic peptide that works as an antagonist against gonadotropin-releasing hormone (GnRH) ("Ganirelix acetate injection," 2009).
 Ganirelix competitively blocks GnRH receptors on the pituitary gonadotroph, quickly resulting in the suppression of gonadotropin secretion.
 This suppression is easily reversed by discontinuation of ganirelix administration.
 Ganirelix has a significantly higher receptor binding affinity (Kd = 0.4 nM) than GnRH (Kd = 3.6 nM).

 Pharmacokinetics

 When ganirelix is given to healthy adult females, steady-state serum concentrations are reached, on average, after three days ("Ganirelix acetate injection," 2009).
 A study administering ganirelix to healthy adult females (n=15) found the mean (SD) elimination half-life (t1/2) to be 16.2(1.6) hours, volume of distribution/absolute bioavailability (Vd/F) 76.5(10.3) liters, maximum serum concentration (Cmax) 11.2(2.4) ng/mL, and the time until maximum concentration (tmax) 1.1(0.2) hours.
-One 250 µg injection of ganirelix resulted in a mean absolute bioavailability of 91.1%.
+One 250 μg injection of ganirelix resulted in a mean absolute bioavailability of 91.1%.